mariovisic/ruby2d-games/12 - Hitboxes/readme.md

 # Hitboxes

-An example of uses hitboxes for collision detection in ruby2d
+An example of using hitboxes for collision detection in ruby2d

 ![screenshot](screenshot.png)